Updated June 12, 2023

 - Can metasearch engines (aggregators) and search services that syndicate results from other providers participate in the choice screen?

 - Yes, so long as the service otherwise qualifies as a bona fide “general search service,” as defined above.
-Note that companies that have a syndication agreement with Google are not currently eligible to participate if they syndicate Google search results or ads and display them in their apps or webpages on Android mobile devices in EEA/UK countries.
+Note that companies that have a syndication agreement with Google are not currently eligible to participate if they syndicate Google search results or ads and display them in their apps or webpages on Android mobile devices in EEA/UK/Switzerland countries.

 - Where will the selected search provider’s app icon be placed upon installation?